Bobronium/bearable-windows-experience/README.md

 # ~~awesome~~ bearable-bootcamp-experience
-Not awesome by all accounts, nothing can be awesome on Windows
+Not awesome by all accounts, nothing can be awesome on Windows.

 # Consistency with macOS
 ## Keyboard layout